 As the process of cutting glass is going on, you can get into painting your build.
 There are many available options that you can choose to paint your build.
-You only need to remember that it will take more than two coats of painting especially if you used wood as the building material since it soaks the paint up.
+You only need to remember that it will take more than two coats of paint especially if you used wood as the building material since it soaks the paint up.
 It is at this step that you’ll start observing the desk’s beauty.

 Mount the computer hardware

 After you’ve completely painted the desk, the next process will be to convert it into a functioning computer.
-If the build has been planned well, the mounting process will go smoothly, especially since that process of joining various computer components is basically the same.
+If the build has been planned well, the mounting process will go smoothly, especially since that process of joining various computer components is the same.
 You can simply search the details of this entire process on the internet to ensure that you do it correctly.

 Route & manage the cables

-You really need to be very patient in this step since cable management is an indication of a good system design.
+You need to be very patient in this step since cable management is an indication of good system design.
 You’ll need to group and run your cables directly from the system based on how you’ll choose to route them.
 You can use Velcro straps to manage cables in your system.
 These straps keep the cables together.

 Add Light-emitting Diode (LED) lighting

-As you route the cables, you can add a Light -emitting Diode strip under the ¾” trip that goes around the case.
+As you route the cables, you can add a Light-emitting Diode strip under the ¾” trip that goes around the case.
 You can either use super glue or hot glue to stick the LED strips to wood.
 Alternatively, you can use the 2- sided tape commonly used by students for hanging pictures in the walls of their rooms.

 Apply and power up the glass

 We recommend that you power up and then test the system before you add a glass top to ensure that everything is functioning and connected as intended.
 After pressing your power button, you’ll be thrilled by the beauty of the PC that you’ve personally created and conceptualized.
-If everything is functioning properly, place the glass and you can now enjoy you DIY computer desk.
+If everything is functioning properly, place the glass and you can now enjoy your DIY computer desk.